 Locust trees are hardy and fast-growing members of the pea family that grow well in various environments.
 Each season, a locust tree shows off different distinguishing features that make them easier to sponsor.
 Different species have additional features that make them unique and easier to identify, like the range of their size and their variety of colors.

 Ways to Identify a Locust Tree

-Identify locust trees (Robinia spp.) by their pendant clusters of fragrant, sweet pea-shaped flowers, which are usually white or pink.
+In the spring, identify locust trees (Robinia spp.) by their pendant clusters of fragrant, sweet pea-shaped flowers, which are usually white or pink.
 And keep an eye out for sharp, straight or forked spines and by their feathery, pinnately compound leaves.
 Several species of locust trees grow wild in North America and are used for landscaping.
 You can tell them apart from each other by the tree's size, the color of its flowers, the shape and color of the pods, and the structure and location of the thorns.
-Some species have horticultural cultivars.

 New Mexico Locust

 Distinguish New Mexico locust (Robinia neomexicana, hardy in USDA zones 4 through 8) by its small size, usually around 6 1/2 to 15 feet tall, although they can reach 25 feet high.
 It has showy, usually pink to red flowers, but some trees can have white or purplish flowers.

 Pods are 2 to 4 inches long and have a narrow wing.
 The compound leaves have nine to 15 leaflets, and the branches have spines at the base of the leaves.
 Short hairs on the leaflets and branches give a grayish cast to these structures.